-The software for the Microchip decoder has been written for the PIC16C56 microcontroller.
-The compiler used is MPASM.
-The operating frequency of the PIC16C56 is 4 MHz.
-The clock speed is important as the reception routine (RECEIVE) has some critical timing specifications.
-Other decoder functions that rely on a 4 MHz clock speed are the hold times of the various outputs, time-outs, etc.
+The software for the Microchip decoder has been written for the PIC16C54 microcontroller.
+The compiler used is MPASM version 01.30.01.
+The operating frequency of the PIC16C54 is 4 MHz.
+The clock speed should be kept as close as possible to 4 MHz as the reception routine (RECEIVE) is dependent on the 4 MHz clock for correct functioning.
+Other decoder functions that rely on a 4 MHz clock speed are the hold times of the various outputs and time-outs.
+The main program flow is described here.
+Detailed descriptions of individual functions can be found further in the application note.